-Our goal is to have your anatomy posters delivered in pristine quality.
+Our goal is to deliver your anatomy posters in pristine quality.
 People are addicted to free shipping.
 There are many economical shipping options for very small products.
 Most of the items we sell are fragile and over two feet (61 cm) long.
 An experiment was conducted to see what free shipping of posters delivered.

 We Often Get What We Pay (or Don’t Pay) For

 Anatomy posters were ordered from competitors who charge little to nothing for shipping.
 Unsurprisingly, most items did not arrive in very good condition.
 A box from a vendor arrived that looked as though someone wearing size-14 boots took dancing lessons on it.

 One rolled poster was loosely shrink-wrapped and placed into a box with a couple of air pillows.
 Extra points for creativity but it did not save the contents.
 Other companies roll posters into tubes that arrive with end caps crushing content edges.

 When the end caps remained in tact, poster edges appeared bent from forcing unprotected product into the tube.
 The friction from an expanded poster makes it difficult to extract from the tube without further damage.
 If you are not one to handle paper gingerly or don’t mind a bit of damage, discounted posters are available on a first-come-first serve basis in our Open Box category.

 You may have wondered, “Can’t you just send anatomy posters through standard mail?”
 Insurance necessitates trackable shipping methods.
 It takes more than a First-Class stamped envelope to ship undamaged large sheets of paper internationally.